 If a crested gecko isn’t shedding at all, it probably means that it’s not growing because then there’s no reason for it to get rid of its old skin.
-A gecko’s growth has been stunted either by incorrect diet, inadequate lighting, temperature and humidity in the tank, or parasites and diseases.
+A gecko’s growth has been stunted either by incorrect diet, inadequate lighting, temperature and humidity in the

 It’s also possible that your crestie has already shed its skin, you just haven’t been there to see it.
 However, if you’re still worried about your gecko not shedding as it should, there are a few things you could do to help your crestie.